This article has links to products and services we love, which we may make commission from.

 The weather can change pretty quickly on the coast.

-When we first arrived, Sanna Bay was very overcast but by the time we set off to walk back, the skies were blue picking out the turquoise in the West Coast water.
+When we first arrived, Sanna Bay was very overcast, but by the time we walked back, the skies were blue, picking out the turquoise in the West Coast water.

-Whether you drive or hike, or decide to stay on this beach, you won’t be disappointed.
+Whether you drive, hike, or decide to stay on this beach, you won’t be disappointed.

 11. Visit Ardnamurchan Distillery Shop

-Scotland’s greenest distillery, Ardnamurchan is located at Glenbeg.
+Scotland’s greenest distillery, Ardnamurchan, is located in Glenbeg.

 Although the company was established in 1826, this location didn’t actually open until 2014 when HRH Princess Royal, Anne, did the honours.

-This new distillery prides itself on using modern whisky production which is carbon neutral.
+This distillery prides itself on using modern whisky production, which is carbon neutral.

 For guilt-free liquid gold, check out the official website.